zaphosting/docs/docs/linux-proxy.md

 ## SSL Certificate

 With your chosen reverse proxy now setup, we highly recommend adding an SSL Certificate to your used domains to ensure that the site transmits data securely via HTTPS.

-Please check out our [Install Certbot](dedicated-linux-certbot.md) guide, which covers the entire process of requesting and automatically renewing SSL Certificates for your domain(s).
+Please check out our [Install Certbot](linux-certbot.md) guide, which covers the entire process of requesting and automatically renewing SSL Certificates for your domain(s).

 ## Conclusion

-You have successfully set up a reverse proxy for either a website or your game server (or both :), providing you with various security, reliability and performance improvements.
+Congratulations, you have successfully setup a reverse proxy for either a website or your game server (or both :), providing you with various security, reliability and performance improvements.
 For further questions or assistance, please don’t hesitate to contact our support team, which is available daily to assist you! 🙂